Skip to main content

 • Teachers of technical-vocational subjects (in technical and vocational institutes)

-Initial training for educators and teachers varies according to the figure and level at which they will be teaching.
+Initial training for educators and teachers varies according to the figure and level of education at which they will be teaching.

-Educators in settings for children under the age of 3 must hold a bachelor's degree (ISCED 6) in education sciences specifically for working with children in this age group, or a five-year master's degree in primary education sciences (ISCED 7), supplemented by a specialisation course focused on the education of children under the age of three (D.Lgs 65/2017).
+Educators in settings for children under three years of age must hold a bachelor's degree (ISCED 6) in education sciences specifically for working with children in this age group, or a five-year master's degree in primary education sciences (ISCED 7), supplemented by a specialisation course focused on the education of children under the age of three (D.Lgs 65/2017).
+Derogations apply for those with other titles valid under regional legislations in force before the new regulations came into force.

 Teachers in ECEC (3-6) and in primary schools must obtain a master's qualification (ISCED 7) after completion of a specific single-cycle programme of five years in primary education sciences.
 The study programme includes qualifying traineeship activities from the second year of the course of studies (DM 249/2010).

-To access initial education for teaching at secondary level, it is required to hold a Master qualification in one of the fields or subjects taught at secondary levels.
+To access initial education for teaching at secondary level, both lower and upper, it is required to hold a Master qualification in one of the fields or subjects taught at secondary levels.
 Initial education for secondary teachers and access to a permanent contract, consists of the following steps:

 • The acquisition of specific cultural, pedagogical, linguistic, and technological competences by completing a qualifying programme corresponding to at least 60 ECTS and ending with a final test,